HOW TO GET AND READ THE TICKET

 So there you are now and you are ready to get into your first chinese train to leave for your next destination, but you are lost in a Character Jungle and strange Train Names.

 No worries, it is so much easier than it looks like.
 Let me help you =)A Guide to Chinese Train Travel.
-Find all the information about finding the right train and… Click To Tweet
+Find all the information about finding the right train and booking the ticket here.
+Click To Tweet

 Where to get tickets?